 This is an optional activity, and it must be submitted to me at the beginning of class on the due date.
 The amount of points you can earn is directly proportional to the amount of effort you put in.
 If you are not certain how to complete something, either research examples or ask me.

-DUE DATE: Tuesday, May 9.
+No Activities will be accepted after the due date.
 NO EXCEPTIONS- even absence does not qualify.

 You may choose one of the following activities to complete.